tbjoseph/Graph-ADT/README.md

 ## Overview

-This project involves implementing key graph algorithms on directed graphs (digraphs), specifically Prim's and Dijkstra's algorithms.
+This project involves implementing key graph algorithms on directed graphs (digraphs), specifically Prim's and Dijkstra's algorithms in C++.
 This repository includes a Makefile and various compilation and testing utilities to ensure robustness and correctness of the implementation.

 ## Code